touchmeangel/autobuy/README.md

 # autobuy
-Easy to use Telegram gift snipper script
+easy to use telegram gift snipper script
 ### Features

-- 🚀 Fast automated gift sniping on Telegram
+- Fast automated gift sniping on Telegram
-- ⚡ Real-time monitoring of gift availability
+- Real-time monitoring of gift availability
-- 🔔 Notification system for successful purchases
+- Notification system for successful purchases
-- 🛡️ Rate limiting to avoid detection
+- Rate limiting to avoid detection
-- 📊 Detailed logging of all operations
+- Detailed logging of all operations
-- 🔧 Easy configuration through environment variables
+- Easy configuration through environment variables
 ### Prerequisites
 Before you begin, ensure you have the following installed: